dciborow/MachineLearningSamples-H2OSpark/README.md

-# Distributed Tuning of Hyperparameters using Azure Machine Learning Workbench
+# H2O Spark using Azure Machine Learning Workbench

 ## Link to the Microsoft DOCS site